 5 Drive Plate Contamination

-The drive plate supplies the power and so it is super important it’s free from oil and grease.
+The drive plate supplies the power, so it is super important it’s free from oil and grease.
 Dirt on the plate will obviously cause the friction wheel to slip.

 Contamination is a pretty common problem.
 It often occurs because excess lubricate or incorrect lube was used on the gears or Hex shaft.
 Engine oil is another source of possible oil contamination.